sunpy/sunpy/docs/code_ref/coordinates/rotatedsunframe.rst

 Basics of the RotatedSunFrame class
 ===================================
-In a nutshell, the `~sunpy.coordinates.metaframes.RotatedSunFrame` class allows one to specify coordinates in a coordinate frame prior to an amount of solar (differential) rotation being applied.
+The `~sunpy.coordinates.metaframes.RotatedSunFrame` class allows one to specify coordinates in a coordinate frame prior to an amount of solar (differential) rotation being applied.
 That is, the coordinate will point to a location in inertial space at some time, but will use a coordinate system at a *different* time to refer to that point, while accounting for the differential rotation between those two times.

-Technical note: `~sunpy.coordinates.metaframes.RotatedSunFrame` is not itself a coordinate frame, but is instead a "metaframe".
+`~sunpy.coordinates.metaframes.RotatedSunFrame` is not itself a coordinate frame, but is instead a "metaframe".
 A new frame class is created on the fly corresponding to each base coordinate frame class.
 This tutorial will refer to these new classes as ``RotatedSun*`` frames.